 Actions related to WP2

-WP2-12: request TSAG to attach to the TSAG meeting report for information to the regional telecommunications organizations the new proposed Resolution on New and Emerging Technologies from TD680-R1.

-WP2-13: Recommend continuation of the current TSAG WP2 structure.
+WP2-14: Recommend continuation of the current TSAG WP2 structure.
 Invite inputs to review the WP2 and its rapporteur groups terms of references at the first TSAG meeting in the next study period.

-WP2-14: Approve the WP2/TSAG meeting report – TD513 (this document)
+WP2-15: Approve the WP2/TSAG meeting report – TD513-R1 (this document)